 - A TOEFL/IELTS is required.

-- A Declaration of Finances is required.
+- A Declaration of Finances is required for on-campus applicants.

 The University of Illinois requires international applicants submit a current TOEFL or IELTS score.
 These scores are invalid if two years old or older prior to the first day of enrollment at the University of Illinois.

 The TOEFL/IELTS may be waived if, within five years of the proposed term of enrollment at the University of Illinois at Urbana-Champaign, an international student has:

 - completed at least two years of post-secondary full-time study (four consecutive semesters), or

 - completed a four-year degree at a U.S. institution, as defined by the home institution, or